 By all accounts he was a striking presence: six feet tall, stately, handsome and well-built with a big full beard and penetrating eyes.
 He was industrious, cheerful, kindly, plain-spoken, intelligent, and thoughtful.

-He wasn’t alone in this.
+He wasn’t alone.
 There was something in the air in Germany in those days, leading many to question the legitimacy of the official state churches.
 These Separatist movements attracted thousands of followers, who only sought to practice the Christian faith in the way they thought most appropriate.

 George’s turn in court came in 1799, when he was arrested for purchasing a herd of pigs and driving them through the streets of town on Good Friday; essentially, violating Württemberg’s “blue laws.”
 The Church saw their chance, and had him fined and jailed.